Sholadanner/alx-system_engineering-devops/0x00-shell_basics/README.md

 Command to display current directory contents, including hidden files in ling format Display current directory contents
 Creating a directory inside another directory
+Moving a file from one directory to another